gardneremmelia/gardneremmelia/README.md

  👋 Hello World, I’m Emmelia Gardner!
-I’m in my last term at SNHU studying Information Technology with a concentration in software development.
+I have my Bachelors in Information Technologies with a concentration in software development.
-I was recently accepted into Boston University's M.S. in software development program with a start date in January of 2025!💜
+I am due to start Boston University's M.S. in software development program in January of 2025!💜

 My languages: Python, Java, C++, SQL, HTML, CSS 👾 Currently learning: C# and JavaScript